Kadayanallur

-Kadayanallur is the largest city in Tenkasi district, Tamil Nadu, India.
-Kadayanallur is 17 km from Tenkasi.
+Kadayanallur is a Municipality in Tenkasi district, Tamil Nadu, India.
+Kadayanallur is approximately 16 km from the town of Tenkasi, the district headquarters.
+With an area of 52 square kilometres and a population of 90,364, Kadayanallur is classified as a First Grade Municipality under Tamil Nadu's municipal code.
+Kadayanallur(KDNL) is the biggest as well as largest city in tenkasi district (TSI).

 Etymology

-The name Kadaiyanallur comes from "Kadaikaaleeswara", the name of the presiding deity of Kadayaleeswarar kovil, a Hindu temple in Kadayanallur.
+The name Kadayanallur comes from "Kadaikaaleeswara", the name of the presiding deity of Kadayaleeswarar kovil, a Hindu temple in Kadayanallur.
+Kadayanallur was ruled by Sungamuthu dynasty from 1723 AD to 1914 AD.

 Location

-The city is located on the foot of the western ghat in the east and slope from west to east it lies at 9.08°N 77.35°E. The Town is situated about 18 km on north of Courtallam.
+The city is located on the foot of the Western Ghats in the east and slope from west to east it lies at 9.08°N 77.35°E. The Town is situated about 18 km on north of Courtallam.
 Surrounded by the Western Ghats, Kadayanallur has scenic surroundings with paddy fields and ponds.